sridi17/M1_application_covid-vaccine-slot-booking/5.report/readme.md

 ![]![● #include _conio h_ • Untitled-1 - Visual Studio Code 23-11-2021 16_32_34 (2)](https://user-images.githubusercontent.com/94300992/143013342-5931b9d2-e5e2-42b9-95dc-a16fcc072a77.png)

-•	Here include the <unistd.h> header file for the sleep() function.
+-	Here include the <unistd.h> header file for the sleep() function.
-Draw(): This function is responsible to build the boundary within which the game will be played.
+- Draw(): This function is responsible to build the boundary within which the game will be played.
 Below is the C program to build the outline boundary using draw():
+- setup():nThisbfunction is used to write the code to generate the fruit within the boundary using rand() function.
+-	Using rand()%20 because the size of the boundary is length = 20 and width = 20 so the fruit will generate within the boundary